avalanche-strategy/debugging_exercise/README.md

 Factoring large numbers is a slow computation, and quickly grows in time complexity as the number to factor grows.
-In order to try and keep performance acceptable for the game, the engineers added a caching mechanism to store the number of factories in memory so that if a number is ever used a second time, it is fast to calculate.
+In order to try and keep performance acceptable for the game, the engineers added a caching mechanism to store the number of factors in memory so that if a number is ever used a second time, it is fast to calculate.
 This means if two players play Factor Battle and don't change their lists for two games in a row, the second game should run much much faster than the first game did because all the values are cached.
 However, something is wrong and playing the game with the same arrays mutliple times is slow.